Smartling/wordpress-localization-plugin/readme.txt

 **Upgrade steps**

 Smartling Connector registers cron jobs on `Plugin Activate` hook.
 But this event doesn't happen when you update plugin from marketplace.
 To solve this issue you should perform 2 simple steps right after updating Smartling Connector plugin.
-If you miss steps below then basic operations (upload an original content; download translated content) will not work.
+If you miss steps below then basic operations (upload an original content; download translated content) will not work

 1. Open `Plugins` page and find Smartling connector (`/wp-admin/network/plugins.php?s=smartling`)
 1. Click `Network Deactivate`